isaaclyman/js-powered-search/README.md

 ## How to begin

-Open the Command Palette with Ctrl + Shift + P. JS Powered Search provides two commands:
+Open the Command Palette with Ctrl + Shift + P and type `JSPS`, or visit the JSPS Results view in your activity bar to get started.
+JS Powered Search provides three commands:

 ### Scaffold